Fiche d’identité

 Each carver made his sculpture from some local granite stone known as a fieldstone.

-Find out more with l’expertise de Didier Fauguet, stone sculptor and carver.
+Find out more with the expertise of Didier Fauguet, stone sculptor and carver.

 Location